jack-powers/jack-powers.github.io/_pages/Teaching.md

 <!-- ## Teaching -->

 I teach/have taught the following units at QUT as a sessional academic:
-* MZB125 - Introductory Engineering Mathematics (Semester 1 2021 & Semester 2 2021)
+* MZB125 - Introductory Engineering Mathematics (Semester 1 2021 & Semester 2 2021, Semester 2 2022)
-* MXB161 - Computational Explorations (Semester 2 2021)
+* MXB161 - Computational Explorations (Semester 2 2021, Semester 1 & 2 2022)

 Student feedback of my teaching can be viewed [here](/files/Student Feedback 2021.pdf).